MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 - Ensure that you've at least four virtual cores (one VM) of type Standard DSv2 in your Azure subscription to deploy an instance.
 - Ensure you allow port 1433 (private port) from the SCOM Managed Instance (preview) to the SQL MI.
 - If you enable public endpoint on SQL MI, ensure that you allow 3342.
-- To ensure reliability and support easy scaling, SCOM Managed Instance- (preview) creates a Standard Load Balancer and a Uniform Virtual Machine Scale Set.
+- To ensure reliability and support easy scaling, SCOM Managed Instance (preview) creates a Standard Load Balancer and a Uniform Virtual Machine Scale Set.
 For more information, see [Azure Load Balancer](/azure/load-balancer/load-balancer-overview) and [Azure Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview).

 # [In your Active directory domain](#tab/prereqs-active)